 The third energy system is the AEROBIC system

-The third energy system is the AEROBIC system, and correlates most with the small, fatigue-resistant Type I slow-twitch muscle fibers.
+The third energy system is the AEROBIC system, and it correlates most with the small, fatigue-resistant Type I slow-twitch muscle fibers.
 These fibers are loaded with myoglobin, which is a red protein within the muscles that is almost identical to the haemoglobin in the red blood cells.
-Both proteins have a huge affinity for oxygen and carbon dioxide transfer from aerobic respiration.This system responds exremely well to lower intensity training well below the anaerobic threshold, and has the capacity to increase its mitochondrial density and oxidative enzyme capacity immensely.
-It has the capacity to burn up fats and glucose within the energy furnaces of the cells, the mitochondria, and in terms of efficiency is many times better at the anaerobic systems in its energy yield.Fats can be recycled many times over to produce energy by a process known as beta-oxidation.
+Both proteins have a huge affinity for oxygen and carbon dioxide transfer from aerobic respiration.This system responds extremely well to lower intensity training well below the anaerobic threshold, and has the capacity to increase its mitochondrial density and oxidative enzyme capacity immensely.
+It has the capacity to burn up fats and glucose within the energy furnaces of the cells, the mitochondria, and in terms of efficiency is many times better than the anaerobic systems in its energy yield.Fats can be recycled many times over to produce energy by a process known as beta-oxidation.
+We’ll talk later on about fat-adapted training for endurance runners, and the difference between being a sugar-burner or a fat-burner when running aerobically.

 The three different energy systems in the body take differing times to grow to their fullest capacity.
 The slowest to develop to full capacity is the aerobic energy system, which can be constantly improved for many years.
 This is because many years of steady endurance training well within our comfort zones encourage the formation of very deep capillary beds deep into the muscle beds of the legs and also the body’s most important slow twitch muscle; the heart itself.

-Several months of longer duration steady training within our comfort zones will result in a marked increase in mitochondria (energy furnaces) within the muscles, particularly in the slow twitch type I muscle fibers, and over time, similar ‘oxidative’ changes start to occur in the IIA fast twitch muscle fibers, allowing them to acquire aerobic qualities, with enzyme systems and mitochondrial populations that will support aerobic use of fats and glucose in a similar fashion to the slow twitch fibers.
+Several months of longer duration steady training within our comfort zones will result in a marked increase in mitochondria (energy furnaces) within the muscles, particularly in the slow twitch type I muscle fibers, and over time, similar ‘oxidative’ changes start to occur in the IIA fast twitch muscle fibers, allowing them to acquire aerobic qualities, with enzyme systems and mitochondrial populations that will support aerobic use of glucose in a similar fashion to the slow twitch fibers.
+The trouble is that this glucose, or the chains of stored glucose called glycogen, has limited accessible storage in the body; at most around 2 hours’ worth before the stores run out and the muscles have to slow down their rate of work

-The fastest system to develop to maximum tolerance is the glycolytic anaerobic energy system, otherwise known as the lactic acid system, which can reach its highest capacity in a number of weeks if a suitable aerobic foundation has been laid.
-We only train this system with great control and care due to the acidosis it invokes.
+The fastest system to develop to maximum tolerance is the glycolytic anaerobic energy system, otherwise known as the lactic acid system, at the top of the pyramid, which can reach its highest capacity in a number of weeks if a suitable aerobic foundation has been laid.
+We only train this system with great control and care, after we have carefully built and progressed fitness through the ascending aerobic stratas.
+Due to the acidosis it invokes, intense glycolytic anaerobic training has to be done in a very tightly controlled way because it invokes so much systemic acidosis, which is deleterious to general health and immunity if done too much.

 So it can be seen that the training pyramid concentrates on different energy systems at different times, in a balanced way that ensures all of them come up to the maximal capacity possible at just the right time.